How to Set Up a College Fund

 Coverdell Education Savings Account

-This account has more limitations but may offer more features for some.
-Individuals who have a modified gross adjusted income (MAGI) that falls below $110,000 ($220,000 if filing jointly) may be eligible to save for college using a Coverdell Education Savings account.
+This account has more limitations but may work well for some families.
+Individuals who have a modified gross adjusted income (MAGI) that falls below $110,000 ($220,000 if married and filing jointly) may be eligible to save for college using a Coverdell Education Savings account.

-There can be up to $2,000 in contributions for a single beneficiary in a given year.
+You can contribute up to $2,000 for a single beneficiary in a given year.
+Funds saved in this type of account can be used for eligible elementary and secondary expenses, in addition to higher education expenses.
 Contributions are made after taxes and must be made in cash.
-Typically, the funds can be withdrawn without a fee to be used for qualified education expenses.
+Typically, the funds can be withdrawn without a fee if they are used for qualified education expenses.

 The Uniform Gift to Minors Act (UGMA) Account